 Access to campus facilities is a privilege.
-Students who engage in conduct that damages campus property, personal property of another, or other public property will be subject to sanctions under the Student Code of Conduct.
-Offenses that shall constitute violations of the Student Code of Conduct include, but are not limited to:
+Students who engage in conduct that damages campus property, personal property of another, or other public property will be subject to outcomes or sanctions under the Code.
+Offenses that shall constitute violations of the Community Standards and Student Code of Conduct include, but are not limited to:

-1. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property;

-2. Theft or other abuse of technological resources, including but not limited to:

-a.
-Unauthorized entry into electronic files, to use, read, or change the contents, or for any other purpose;

-b.
-Unauthorized transfer of electronic files or copyrighted software programs;

-c.
-Unauthorized use of another individual's identification and password or key card;

-d.
-Use of technological resources that interferes with the work of another student, faculty member, or college official;

-e.
-Use of technological resources to send, publish, or display obscene, pornographic, threatening, or abusive messages;
+- Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property; - 2.
+Theft or other abuse of technological resources, including but not limited to: - Unauthorized entry into electronic files, to use, read, or change the contents, or for any other purpose; - Unauthorized transfer of electronic files or copyrighted software programs; - c.
+Unauthorized use of another individual's identification and password or key card; - d.
+Use of technological resources that interferes with the work of another student, faculty member, or college official; - Use of technological resources to send, publish, or display obscene, pornographic, threatening, or abusive messages; - f.

-f.
 Use of technological resources to receive; browse, store or view obscene or pornographic materials for other than college-approved research.

-g.
-Use of technological resources for criminal activity;
+Use of technological resources for criminal activity; - g.

-h.
 Use of technological resources to interfere with operation of the college computing system.

-H. Abuse of the Judicial System
+H. Abuse of Judicial System

-A fair and impartial judicial system is the cornerstone of CCSNH's student discipline system.
-Therefore, failure to abide by the rules of the judicial system shall constitute independent violations of the Student Code of Conduct.
+A fair and impartial judicial system is the cornerstone of CCSNH's conduct process.
+Therefore, failure to abide by the rules of the judicial system shall constitute independent violations of the Code.
 Such violations include, but are not limited to:

-1. Failure to obey the summons of a campus Investigator, Hearing Officer or Appeals Committee;

-2. Falsification, distortion, or misrepresentation of

-information before a judicial body or judicial committee;

-3. Disruption or interference with the orderly conduct of a judicial proceeding;
+- Failure to obey the summons of a campus Official, Investigator, Judicial Decision Maker/ Committee or Appeals Committee; - Falsification, distortion, or misrepresentation of information before the judicial decision maker/ committee or appeals committee; - Disruption or interference with the orderly conduct of a judicial proceeding;

-4. Attempting to discourage an individual's proper participation in or use of the judicial system;

-5. Attempting to influence the impartiality of a member of a judicial body or judicial committee through threat, intimidation, or bribery prior to and/or during the course of the judicial proceeding;

-6. Failure to comply with the sanction(s) imposed under the Student Code of Conduct;

-7. Influencing or attempting to influence another person to commit an abuse of the judicial system;
+- 4. Attempting to discourage an individual's proper participation in or use of the judicial system; - Attempting to influence the impartiality of a member of the judicial decision maker/ committee or appeals committee through threat, intimidation, or bribery prior to and/or during the judicial proceeding; - Failure to comply with the outcomes or sanctions imposed under the Code, including No-Contact Orders; - Influencing or attempting to influence another person to commit an abuse of the judicial system;

 III.
-VIOLATION OF CIVIL/CRIMINAL LAW AND COLLEGES' CODE OF CONDUCT
+Violation of Civil/Criminal Law and CCSNH Community Standards and Code of Conduct

-1. If a student is charged with a violation of the Student Code of Conduct that also constitutes a violation of a criminal statute, disciplinary proceedings may still be instituted against a student prior to, simultaneously with, or following civil or criminal proceedings offcampus.

-2. When a student is charged by federal, state, or local authorities with a violation of law, the college will not request or agree to special consideration for that individual because of his or her status as a student.
-If the alleged offense is also the subject of a proceeding before a CCSNH college judicial body, however, the college may advise off-campus authorities of the existence of the proceeding and of the internal handling of such matters within the college community.
+- A. If a student is charged with a violation of the Community Standards and Student Code of Conduct that also constitutes a violation of a criminal statute, disciplinary proceedings may still be instituted against a student prior to, simultaneously with, or following civil or criminal proceedings off-campus. - B. When a student is charged by federal, state, or local authorities with a violation of law, the college will not request or agree to special consideration for that individual because of his or her status as a student.
+If the alleged offense is also the subject of a proceeding before a CCSNH college the judicial decision maker/ committee, however, the college may advise offcampus authorities of the existence of the proceeding and of the internal handling of such matters within the college community.
 College officials, faculty and staff will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.